wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 ```

 * The compiler flag `IMPORT_GCP_SDK` must be set to `external` for this build method.
-* `ENABLE_GCP` defaults to looking for a local version, the `IMPORT_GCP_SDK` setting will override that default.
+* `ENABLE_GCP` defaults to looking for a local version, the `IMPORT_GCP_SDK` setting will
+    override that default.

 ## 3. Development
-In order to run this extension after building, the developer must have a GCP credentials file locally with the right permissions.
-The path to this json file must be stored in an environmental variable called `GOOGLE_APPLICATION_CREDENTIALS`.
-To store your environmental variable type `export GOOGLE_APPLICATION_CREDENTIALS="path/to/json/"` into your terminal.
+In order to run this extension after building, the developer must have a GCP credentials file
+locally with the right permissions.
+The path to this json file must be stored in an environment
+variable called `GOOGLE_APPLICATION_CREDENTIALS`.
+To store the environment variable type
+`export GOOGLE_APPLICATION_CREDENTIALS="path/to/json/"` into the terminal.

 ## 4. Testing

-Before running the tests set the LD_LIBRARY_PATH to tell the loader where to look for the dynamic shared libraries that we made earlier.
+Before running the tests set the LD_LIBRARY_PATH to tell the loader where to look for the
+dynamic shared libraries that we made earlier.

 ```bash
 export LD_LIBRARY_PATH=$(pwd)/gcp-sdk-cpp/install/lib:/usr/local/lib/:$LD_LIBRARY_PATH